sboesebeck/morphium/README.md

 Keep that in Mind!

 # Change since 1.3.07
 Since 1.3.07 you need to add a autoSync=true to your cache annotation, in order to have things synced.
-It tuned out, that automatic syncing is not always the best solution.
-So, you can still manually sync your caches.
+It turned out, that automatic syncing is not always the best solution.
+So, you can still manually sync your caches. **This was removed in Morphium V3.x**

+# Change since 4.0.0
+We added a lot of new features in Morphium V4.0.0.
+And we built a couple of great thing based on the new `ChangeStream` feature of mongodb.
+This is bringing kind of push-notification to morphium.
+We use that for example for messaging and it brings a lot of advantages there

+But also for Cache Synchronization this is great.
+Witch V4.0.0 we added a `WatchingCacheSynchronizer` and some listeners for it.
+This will automatically clear or update your caches (depending on your cache annontation settings), whenever a change to the collection will happen.
+This is way faster than using messaging, more direct.
+But Only works if you are in a replicaset environment!

 # Manually Syncing the Caches
 The sync in Morphium can be controlled totally manually (since 1.3.07), just send your own Clear-Cache Message using the corresponding method in CacheSynchronizer.